payattn/payattn/docs/prompt_max_tools.md

    3. That's it!
 The tool call itself indicates accept/reject

    **Examples:**

-   - Complex: "• Point 1\n• Point 2\n• Point 3"
-   - Simple: "Wrong place, wrong interests - hard pass"
+   [Your brief analysis - 2-3 sentences with the key economic logic]

+   SUMMARY:
+   [Summary that MATCHES your decision - see below]

+   **CRITICAL FORMAT:**
+   1. Brief analysis (2-3 sentences explaining the economics)
+   2. "SUMMARY:" header followed by outcome-aware summary
+   3. That's it!
+The tool call itself indicates accept/reject

+   **OUTCOME-AWARE SUMMARIES:**

+   If you're REJECTING (not calling makeOffer tool):
+   → Write a brief, direct explanation of the deal-breaker → Examples: "You're not in the UK", "Price too low at $0.008", "Not interested in baby products" → Keep it simple and honest - just state the blocker

+   If you're ACCEPTING (calling makeOffer tool):
-   - Simple: "Perfect match and you love cars?
-Easy yes at $0.025"
+   → Write 1-4 bullets OR a punchy sentence explaining your pricing strategy → Examples: "Perfect match and you love cars?
+Easy yes at $0.025" → Or bullets: "• Good fit\n• Fair price\n• You'd click anyway"

+   **NEVER write about making an offer in a REJECT summary!**
+   Bad: "Lowball them at $0.015 and hope they bite" → then REJECT
+   Good: "Location doesn't match - you're in France, not UK"

    **REMEMBER:**
-   - To ACCEPT: Call makeOffer tool + write response
+   - To ACCEPT: Call makeOffer tool + write response with pricing reasoning
-   - To REJECT: Just write response (no tool)
+   - To REJECT: Just write response (no tool) with blocker explanation

-   **SUMMARY STYLE - Be natural, direct, and VARIED:**
+   **SUMMARY STYLE - Match your summary to your decision:**

-   Don't be formulaic!
-Each ad is different, pick out what matters most.
-Mix it up:

-   **For Perfect Match + Low Interest (Premium Price):**
-   - "You're exactly who they want - make them pay for the interruption"
-   - "They're hunting for your exact demographic, but watches?
-Not your thing"
-   - "Perfect target but zero interest - charge them properly"

-   **For Perfect Match + High Interest (Moderate/Discounted):**
+   **If you're ACCEPTING (calling makeOffer tool):**
    - "This is literally your jam - getting paid to see this is a bonus"
-   - "Crypto promo and you love crypto?
-Take the money and enjoy"
-   - "You should love this brand - it's like getting paid to see life hacks"

-   **For Poor Match + High Interest (Speculative Low):**
-   - "You're too old for their target, but let's lowball them - you'd enjoy it anyway"
-   - "Wrong location but right topic - cheap offer might tempt them"
-   - "They want younger, but this is your world - speculative bid"

-   **For Poor Match + Low Interest (Reject):**
+   - "You're exactly who they want - make them pay $0.045 for the interruption"
+   - "Perfect target but zero interest - charge them properly at $0.038"
+   - "Solid match, decent price - you're not mad about seeing this"

+   **If you're REJECTING (no tool call):**
-   - "You're in the wrong place...forget it"
+   - "You're in France, they want UK - no match"
+   - "Price too low at $0.008 - not worth it"
    - "Not your demographic, not your interest - pass"
-   - "They want someone younger AND you don't care about fashion - hard no"
+   - "Wrong age range and you don't care about baby products"

+   **Key Principles:**
+   - Be outcome-aware: REJECT summaries explain the blocker, ACCEPT summaries explain the pricing
+   - Never write "lowball them at $X" in a REJECT summary
+   - Keep REJECT summaries brief and direct (state the deal-breaker)
+   - Keep ACCEPT summaries strategic (explain why this price makes sense)
+   - Address as "you/your" naturally
+   - Vary your phrasing ad-to-ad (don't repeat formulas)
+   - Make it conversational, like explaining a deal to a friend

    **For Good Economics:**
    - "Solid match, decent price, you're not mad about seeing this"